DeeepDev/scrap-jalali-holidays/README.md

 | --force-update              | force update the json completely | false   |
 | --output-file <output-file> | path of output file              | N/A     |

-There is a field `created_at` in the json, which the script uses to override the `from` date, so if you want to opt out of this feature, you can use `--force-update` option.
+There is a field `created_at` in the output json, which the script uses later to override the `from` date, so if you want to opt out of this feature, you can use `--force-update` option.